elastic/elastic-agent/docs/test-framework-dev-guide.md

 * When creating a policy in Fleet.
 The Create Policy and Update Policy APIs takes a namespace parameter.
 * When searching for documents in `logs-*` or `metrics-*` data streams.
 Every document in these data streams has a `data_stream.namespace` field.

+:warning: Not using namespaces when accessing data in a shared persistent store can cause tests to be flaky.

 ## Troubleshooting Tips